"These are the richest education hours I have experienced in more than 20 years. Craig, Laura, and Ryan are the best."

 • Assessment of baseline wellness, nutrition, activity intolerance, yellow flags, confidence, weekly load/activity and more.

-• Building trust throughout the process
+• Building trust throughout the process by utilizing concierge communication techniques like the Debrief & Teach Back

 • Empowering people to return to activity who are in a fragile state due to nocebos.